Co-Founder & President

-Elliot Richardson is the Founder and CEO of the Small Business Advocacy Council, an organization laser-focused on improving the economic environment for small businesses in the State of Illinois.
+Elliot Richardson is the Co-Founder and President of the Small Business Advocacy Council, an organization laser-focused on improving the economic environment for small businesses in the State of Illinois.
 The SBAC strives to empower the small business community by bringing business owners, professionals and entrepreneurs together to speak with a unified, and strong voice.

-Elliot Richardson is also a partner at the law firm of Korey & Richardson, handling a variety of commercial litigation matters in both federal and state court.
+Elliot Richardson is also a partner at the law firm of Korey Richardson LLP, handling a variety of commercial litigation matters in both federal and state court.

 Elliot has been involved in community service since his college days at Bradley University.
 Presently, Elliot serves on the Board of Directors for Childserv, a large and successful organization focused on helping at-risk children.
 Elliot is co-chair of the resource development committee of this organization.
 Elliot is also on the board of Youth Conservation Corp., a dynamic non-profit which provides training in the construction industry to at-risk children.

 Elliot formerly served on the Board of Directors for Youth Communications, an organization that empowers children by teaching them crucial writing skills.
 He also served on the Editorial Board of the Chicago Bar Association and on the executive committee of the Young Lawyers Section of the CBA.
 Elliot also served on the board of the YMCA Alliance Board.